Admissions

 • What is EB’s homework policy and how can I help if I do not speak french?

 Homework at Ecole Bilingue starts in first grade.
-Homework almost always include an independent reading time.
-Additionally our students have a short assignment that review/rework a concept seen that same day at school.
+Homework always includes an independent reading time.
+Additionally our students have a short assignment that reviews/reworks a concept seen that same day at school.

 This is a good way for a child to memorize and practice a new concept, but also for parents to see the learning process, and know what is happening in their child’s school life.
 The students are always able to understand what is asked of them and do not usually need any support from a parent/adult.

-If your child is staying at aftercare, one of the afternoon option is Etude (Study Hall).
+If your child is staying at aftercare, one of the afternoon options is Etude (Study Hall).
 Parents can sign up for their child to go to Etude on any given day from Monday to Thursday.
-Children will be grouped by grade level and will have the opportunity to do their homework, (after a snack and a brief recess) with a bilingual teacher or assistant to support them if needed.
+Children will be grouped by grade level and will have the opportunity to do their homework, (after a snack and a brief recess) with a bilingual teacher or associate teacher to support them if needed.

 All Are Welcome!
 (Anti-Discriminatory Policy)